Austin Larkin

-Austin Blake Larkin (born April 6, 1995) is an American former professional football defensive end.
-He played college football at Purdue University, and played in the National Football League (NFL) for the Atlanta Falcons and Carolina Panthers.
+Austin Blake Larkin (born April 6, 1995) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Purdue Boilermakers, and played in the NFL for the Atlanta Falcons and Carolina Panthers.

 Early life

 Larkin attended Dougherty Valley High School, where he played as a middle linebacker, tight end and fullback.

 College career

 Larkin began his college career as a walk-on at the University of Notre Dame.
 As a freshman in 2014, he appeared in a single game during the season as a linebacker, but did not record any stats.

 He enrolled at the City College of San Francisco for the 2015 season where he was switched to defensive end.
 As a sophomore, he recorded 38 tackles (17 for loss) and 7 sacks.
 He contributed to the team winning the 2015 California Community College Athletic Association championship and finishing the season with a 12–1 record.
 Just hours after finishing a game, Larkin got on a red-eye flight to West Lafayette, Indiana, where Purdue University head coach, Darrell Hazell offered him a scholarship and he accepted.

 As a junior in 2016, he appeared in 10 games with 6 starts.
 He tallied 18 tackles (3.5 for loss) and 2.5 sacks.